 The process of creating G Suite Security Policies is easily completed in three simple steps – Scope, Conditions and Actions, and Summary.

-To start creating and configuring the new Custom G Suite Security Policies, please navigate to the Cybersecurity section within the left navigation panel, and then click Security Policies.
+To start creating and configuring the new Custom G Suite Security Policies, please navigate to the Cybersecurity section within the left navigation panel, and then click on Security Policies.

-Clicking the Create Rule button launches the wizard to create the new security policy.
+Clicking on the Create Rule button launches the wizard to create the new security policy.
 As mentioned, there are three steps to create the rule set – Scope, Conditions and Actions, and Summary.

 Step 1 – Scope

 In the Scope screen the following is defined: